 What is my status while on exchange?

-NSE students are NOT transfer students.
+NSE students are not transfer students.
 They are still students at their home institutions while enrolled at the host school, and are subject to the rules and regulations of both institutions, which leads to the term "exchange" students.

 Who do I Contact?